aphiria/app/README.md

 ## Demo

-This app comes with an extremely simple demo that can store and retrieve users from local file storage.
-It should not be used in production - it is simply a demo of some Aphiria features.
-The demo routes can be found as PHP attributes in [_src/Demo/Api/Controllers/UserController.php_](src/Demo/Api/Controllers/UserController.php).
+This app comes with a simple demo that can store, retrieve, and authenticate users from a local SQLite database.

 ### Removing Demo Code